ixa-ehu/ixa-pipe-ned/README.md

  1. Install dbpedia-spotlight
  2. Compile ixa-pipe-ned module with mvn clean package
  3. Start dbpedia-spotlight server
- 4. cat ner.kaf | ixa-pipe-ned/target/ixa-pipe-ned-1.0.jar -p $PORT_NUMBER
+ 4. cat ner.naf | ixa-pipe-ned/target/ixa-pipe-ned-1.0.jar -p $PORT_NUMBER

 If you already have installed in your machine JDK7 and MAVEN 3, please go to step 3 directly.
 Otherwise, follow the detailed steps: